team247/blogging.team247.github.io/_posts/2025-02-20-setting-up-a-page.md

 # Visual deployment

 1. Get the URL https://github.com/Yanghacker/Yanghacker.github.io to GitHub.
-2. When you edit your content, first add the Front Matter to your Markdown files.
+2. When you edit your content, first add the Front Matter to your Markdown files.???

     ![image.png](/Yanghacker/Yanghacker.github.io@master/assets/img/imgs/2025-02-20-setting-up-a-page-image.png)